 - Navigate to the project's Budget tool.

-- To the left of the Description header, select the box.
-This will select all the line items that can be added to the Budget.
+- To the left of the Description header, place a checkmark in the box.
+This will select all the line items that can be added to the budget.

 - Click Add Line Items to Budget.

 - Apply the View, Snapshot, Group, and Filter Options on a Budget View